bitmovin/analytics-grafana-datasource/bitmovin-analytics-datasource/README.md

 ## Tables

 Configure the metric as described in [Time Series Graph](#time-series-graph) but uncheck the `Format as time series` option and add a `Group By` dimension.
 It is recommended to add a limit (e.g. 10).

-## Example

-See the [example_dashboard.json](example_dashboard.json) for a demo.
-Configure the datasource with your Api Key and select the a license key in each panel.

 ## Support